 Changes to credit reporting laws include:

-- the introduction of more comprehensive credit reporting, which will allow the reporting of information about an individual’s current credit commitments and their repayment history information over the previous two years (see Privacy fact sheet 16 about this)
+- the introduction of more comprehensive credit reporting, which will allow the reporting of information about an individual’s current credit commitments and their repayment history information over the previous two years

 - a simplified and enhanced correction and complaints process